-Second, neo-conservatives wanted the Clinton administration to increase the defence budget and to redirect more money to the production of precision-guided weapons platforms.
-A stronger and a more flexible military would enable the U.S. to use its power to achieve its interests.
+Second, neo-conservatives wanted the Clinton administration to increase the defense budget and to redirect more money to the production of precision-guided weapons platforms.
+A stronger and a more flexible military would enable the US to use its power to achieve its interests.
 Kosovo provided a good example why the military was an important element of a grander diplomatic strategy.
-In addition, neo-conservatives argued for the creation of a national missile defence system to protect the U.S. territory from three threats: North Korea, Iran and Iraq.
-Even though the rationale seemed to be benign, some analysts observed that such a system would enable the U.S. to purse a more unilateralist policy, as other nations' nuclear capabilities could not deter America from achieving its interests (Herrick 2003: 99).
+In addition, neo-conservatives argued for the creation of a national missile defense system to protect the American homeland from particularly three threats: North Korea, Iran and Iraq.
+Even though the rationale seemed to be benign, some analysts observed that such a system would enable the US to purse a more unilateralist policy, as other nations' nuclear capabilities could not deter America from achieving its interests (Herrick 2003: 99).

 George W. Bush's 2000 presidential campaign did not embrace all the elements that defined the neo-conservative movement.
-John Judis argues that before the 9/11 attacks 'nationalists' strongly influenced Bush's thinking on foreign policy (2004: 167-168).
-These 'nationalists', who included Condoleezza Rice, Donald Rumsfeld and Dick Cheney, argued that foreign policy should be guided by the national interest.
-Nationalists' main criticisms of Clinton's policies were: its decision to embroil U.S. troops in UN-sanctioned nation-building missions; its decision to cut the defence budget; its willingness to submit American decisions to the whims of multilateral institutions: and its keenness to use public opinion polls to make foreign policy decisions (Kagan 2001; Feinberg 2000; Rice 2000; Zoellick 2000).
-In many ways, to Bush and his advisers, Clinton's foreign policy was based on a number of catchphrases, which 'vaguely defined and ambiguously prioritized national interests' (Miskel 2002: 101).
-Because of these tendencies, the Clinton administration's policies lacked any consistency or direction, forcing allies and adversaries to question America's credibility and its willingness to achieve its priorities (Rice 2000: 61).
+John Judis (2004: 167-168) argues that before the 9/11 attacks "nationalists" strongly influenced Bush's thinking on foreign policy.
+These "nationalists", who included Condoleezza Rice, Donald Rumsfeld, and Dick Cheney, argued that foreign policy should be guided by the national interest.
+Nationalists' main criticisms of Clinton's policies were: its decision to embroil American troops in UN-sanctioned nation-building missions; its decision to cut the defense budget; its willingness to submit American decisions to the whims of multilateral institutions; and its keenness to use public opinion polls to make foreign policy decisions (Kagan 2001; Feinberg 2000; Rice 2000 and Zoellick 2000).
+In many ways, to Bush and his advisers, Clinton's foreign policy was based on a number of catchphrases, which "vaguely defined and ambiguously prioritized national interests" (Miskel 2002: 101).
+Because of these tendencies, the Clinton administration's policies lacked consistency or any direction, forcing allies and adversaries to question America's credibility and its willingness to achieve its priorities (Rice 2000: 61).

 Neo-conservatives and nationalists, though differing in their willingness to forcefully expand democracy and to engage in nation-building missions, had many things in common.
 Bush included individuals from both groups.
 Thus, the Bush administration's approach to foreign policy was a combination of these views.
-It attempted to transform Clinton's foreign policy strategy by defining the national interest in terms of 'tangible power,' guided by a commitment to preserve America's position of power and to deter potential competitors from building up their capabilities.
-The Bush administration's policies were best described as 'primacy with aloofness'; that is to say, power was to be used when it was in America's material interests, but not for 'charitable adventures' or multilateral interests (Betts 2002).
+It attempted to transform Clinton's foreign policy strategy by defining the national interest in terms of "tangible power," guided by a commitment to preserve America's position of power and to deter potential competitors from building-up their capabilities.
+The Bush administration's policies were best described as "primacy with aloofness;" that is to say, power to be used when it was in America's material interests, but not for "charitable adventures" or multilateral interests (Betts 2002).
 While Bush was willing to work with other nation-states and multilateral bodies to achieve common international goals, his advisors explained that cooperation was not to be considered as an end in itself; they were a means to achieve key American interests.
 If international goals were not in line with American interests, then the Bush administration was ready to ignore them and pursue its policies unilaterally.